 In this article, we will guide you through everything you need to know about legally changing your name in Kenya.

-There are many reasons people opt to change their names.
+Many reasons can lead a person to change their name.
 Some of the common reasons include:

 - Marriage or Divorce: A person may want to adopt their spouse’s name after marriage or revert to their maiden name after a divorce.

-- Cultural or Religious Beliefs: Some choose to change their name to align with their beliefs after changing religions.
+- Cultural or Religious Beliefs: People may change their name to align with their beliefs after changing religions.
+For example, after converting to Islam or Judaism.

 Who Can Change Their Name?